Atomic length on Weyl groups: Introduction

 The relevance of this result is two-fold.
 First, our approach illuminates classic results about the entropy of permutations by using systematic root systems combinatorics.
 In particular, we recover the surjectivity of the half-entropy on symmetric groups $S_n$ for $n\geq 4$ \cite{SackUlfarsson2011} as a special case.
 Second, the affine variant of this problem leads us to a famous result by Granville and Ono \cite{GO1996}, ensuring that there exists an $(n+1)$-core partition of every size as soon as $n\geq 3$.
 More precisely, take $W$ to be the affine Weyl group of type $A_n^{(1)}$.
 Then, using a convenient interpretation of the statistic $\sL_\la$ in the context of crystals, we are able to rephrase the main theorem of \cite{GO1996} as follows:

-Therefore, we ask the general question: when is $\sL_\la$ surjective?
+Therefore, we ask the general question: when is the image of $\sL_\la$ an integer interval?
 Like Granville and Ono's applications in block theory for symmetric and alternating groups, this would enable us to understand defect zero blocks for more complicated structures such as (cyclotomic) Hecke algebras \cite{Fayers2019, JaconLecouvey2021}.
-But just like the proof of the Granville-Ono theorem requires advanced number-theoretic methods, we expect this problem to be hard in general.
-We believe that further investigation of the properties of the atomic length will reveal more exciting applications.
+Also, we observe in \Cref{cores_paths} that the specialisation of $\sL_\la$ at $\la=\La_0$ in affine type $A$ already turned up in other interesting number-theoretic and probabilistic contexts \cite{GKS1990, BrunatNath2022, ThielWilliams2017, STW2021}.
+We believe that further investigation of the properties of the atomic length in other types will reveal more exciting applications.